burakekim/burakekim.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am Burak, yet another AI4EO researcher, whose main goal is to transform remote sensing and earth observation data into insights by using machine learning!
+My research interest lies in the intersection between machine learning and computer vision with a special focus on deep learning and remote sensing.
+Long story short, I try my best to get the most out of remote sensing data.

 I'm a research assistant at [Koç University](https://www.ku.edu.tr/en/), on an ERC project titled [UrbanOccupations](https://urbanoccupations.ku.edu.tr/).
-My research interest lies in the intersection between machine learning and computer vision with a special focus on deep learning and remote sensing.

 I have Master's degree from [Istanbul Technical University](https://www.itu.edu.tr/en), Satellite Communications and Remote Sensing Program.